by Dr. Wolfgang Strickling

 the crescent is nearly a slot.

-Good seeing is unfavorable, since no
+Good seeing is unfavourable, since no

 Moderate wind velocities in middle